BlockNetworks/JoinTitle/README.md

 ===================

-__A join title plugin for Minecraft: Bedrock Edition v1.5.x !__
+__A join title plugin for Minecraft: Bedrock Edition v1.5.x!__

 Introduction
 -------------
-JoinTitle is a join title plugin, when you join the server, this plugin send you a title and you can configure it into the config.yml !
-This plugin works with **[PocketMine-MP](https://github.com/pmmp/PocketMine-MP)** .
+JoinTitle is a join title plugin, when you join the server, this plugin send you a title and you can configure it into the config.yml!
+This plugin works with **[PocketMine-MP](https://github.com/pmmp/PocketMine-MP)**.
 The code is written by **MilkAndCookiz**.<br>

 However, JoinTitle still has a long way to go.
-I welcome contributions.
+All contributions are welcome.

 Objective
 -------------